Schiiss/blog/_posts/2026-03-16-mapping-the-permian-with-claude-and-databricks.md

 ### What's Next

 The synthetic Permian dataset served its purpose for this post, but the real value unlocks when this runs on actual data.
-As more of our datasets land in the datalake, swapping out the synthetic layer is a straightforward schema change.
+As more of our datasets land in the data lake, swapping out the synthetic layer is a straightforward schema change.
 A few things are on the roadmap beyond that:

 - **Pass-through authentication**: so the app respects Unity Catalog row-level permissions, a user should only see the contracts and acreage dedications they're entitled to.
 - **Extending to other basins**: the Permian is the proof of concept, but the same architecture applies anywhere we have pipeline and contract data.